 1. Acute RSD

-This stage lasts approximately 3 months.
-A burning pain is usually the first symptom followed by swelling, hyperhidrosis, coolness to the touch, and redness with vasomotor instability which results in increased dependency.
+For the first three months, a burning pain is usually the first symptom followed by swelling, hyperhidrosis, coolness to the touch, and redness with vasomotor instability which results in increased dependency.
 Another physical change that can occur in this stage is demineralisation of the underlying bony skeleton as a result of disuse of the limb.

 2. Subacute RSD

-Identifying RSD Symptoms
+Diagnosis of RSD Symptoms

-RSD Symptoms tests
+RSD Symptoms medical tests

 - Magnetic Resonance Imaging Scans